When AI Agents Collude Online: Financial Fraud Risks by Collaborative LLM Agents on Social Platforms: What Impacts Financial Fraud Success?

 \section{What Impacts Financial Fraud Success?}

 This section analyzes the factors that influence financial fraud success.
-Specifically, we study three aspects: (i) the effect of interaction depth between malicious and benign agents (Section~\ref{sec:interaction_depth}); (ii) collusive amplification via recommender systems (Section~\ref{sec:recommender}); and (iii) fine-grained analysis of collusion failure mode(Section~\ref{sec:fail}).
+Specifically, we study three aspects: (i) the effect of interaction depth between malicious and benign agents (Section~\ref{sec:interaction_depth}); (ii) collusive amplification via recommender systems (Section~\ref{sec:recommender}); (iii) a fine-grained analysis of collusion failure modes (Section~\ref{sec:fail}); and (iv) the quantification of collusion (Section~\ref{sec: Quantify Collusion}).